icemac/icemac.ab.importer/README.txt

  Concept
 =========

-Importing data follows these steps:
+Importing data requires the following steps:

-- An administrative user uploads an import file to the address book.
+- A user having the `Administrator` role uploads an import file to the address book.
 It gets stored there inside the importer.

-- When the user decides to import the data inside this uploaded file, he is presented with a list of import file readers which claim to be able to read the import file.
+- When the user decides to import the the uploaded file, he is presented with a list of readers which claim to be able to read the import file.

 - After choosing the import file reader the user has to map which